The Snow Girl (TV series)

 The Snow Girl (La chica de nieve) is a Spanish mystery thriller television series based on the novel by Javier Castillo which stars Milena Smit.

 Plot

-The plot tracks intern journalist Miren, set on finding the whereabouts of missing girl Amaya Martín, disappeared during the 2010 Cavalcade of Magi in Málaga.
+The plot tracks intern journalist Miren, set on finding the whereabouts of missing girl Amaya Martín, who disappeared during the 2010 Cavalcade of Magi in Málaga.
 Helped by veteran journalist Eduardo, she carries out a parallel investigation to inspector Belén Millán's.

 Cast

 Production

 Jesús Mesas and Javier Andrés Roig took over writing duties whereas David Ulloa and Laura Alvea directed the episodes.
 The series was produced by Atípica Films.
 It was shot in between Málaga and Madrid.

 Release

 Netflix released the series on 27 January 2023.